The Menopause

 What causes hot flushes during the menopause?

 The cause isn’t known, but researchers suspect it relates to several factors.
-As our estrogen levels decline, a hormone called norepinephrine also declines.
+As our oestrogen levels decline, a hormone called norepinephrine also declines.
 Low levels of norepinephrine are thought to increase body temperature, triggering hot flushes.

 Changes to the body during the menopause are also thought to affect the body’s thermostat (known as the hypothalamus).
 This becomes more sensitive to changes in body temperature.

 Not all women will experience hot flushes during the perimenopause and beyond.
 Factors that may increase our likelihood of hot flashes include smoking cigarettes, having a high BMI and certain ethnicities.
-More African-American women report hot flashes than European women, for instance.
-Similarly, hot flushes are less common in Asian women than in white, European women.

-How to treat hot flushes?
+How to treat hot flushes

-The Truth About HRT Liz EarleThe most effective treatment is Hormone Replacement Therapy (HRT), which stops hot flushes completely in most cases.
+The most effective treatment is Hormone Replacement Therapy (HRT), which stops hot flushes completely in most cases.
 It’s available from a GP and can be prescribed in tablet, patch or gel form.
 As well as relieving symptoms of the menopause, HRT significantly helps to protect women against osteoporosis and heart disease as they age.

-How to stop hot flushes without HRT?
+Can you stop hot flushes without HRT?

 While hot flushes can’t be entirely stopped without HRT, there are natural remedies and lifestyle changes that can help to ease the symptoms.
 It’s worth noting, however, that these remedies won’t protect against osteoporosis and heart disease in the way HRT can.